fgasparro/EdgeDS-Docs/docs/EdgeDS_Installation.rst

 Docker image installation
 -------------------------

-Follow the instrunctions in this section to install Edge Data Store from a Docker image.
+Follow the instructions in this section to install Edge Data Store from a Docker image.

-1) Ensure that Docker is installed on your computer and that it is started and enabled.
-2) ???
+You install the Docker image by pulling it from the Azure Container Registry.
+See :ref: 'Edge_Install_topic' for more information.

 Restarting Edge services